 There is a Spanish National Health Scheme or SNS (Sistema Nacional de Salud) medical center available that can handle the treatment of emergency cases.
 Other medical facilities are Centro Medico Mogan, and Centro de Salud – Playa Mogan.
 You will need a European Health Insurance Card to use some of the public health services available.

 The doctors and dentists here are professional and well experienced.
 They speak English, Spanish, and in some cases, other languages.

-- Weather: The winter weather in Puerto de Mogan (Gran Canaria) will normally be warm during the day, but can be chilly during the night.
+- Weather: The fall, winter, and spring weather in Puerto de Mogan (Gran Canaria) will normally be warm during the day, but can be chilly during the night.
+Of course in the fall and spring it will be warmer than in the winter.
 You have to pack accordingly.

 Warm clothing: Even when you go to a warm location like Puerto de Mogan (Gran Canaria) you should not forget to take some things with you for your trip back home.
 When you return you are adapted to the warmer weather and need something to protect you from your hometown temperatures.

 Consider the Weather: Always look at the type of weather in Puerto de Mogan (Gran Canaria).
 Things like humidity, wind, and rain do not show up in the temperature graph but can have a great impact on your wardrobe.
 There are several sites with long term forecasts and climate information.
 Is there often a short afternoon downpour like in the tropics, you maybe need to take a strong umbrella and shoos that can cope with the rain.
 If there is often a lot of wind you might need a more wind-resistant coat.